joshukraine/dotfiles/README.md

 	xcode-select --install

+Reboot, check for additional updates from Mac App Store, then reboot again if necessary.

 ### Installation

-To install with curl, run this:
+To install with a one-liner, run this:

+	curl --remote-name https://raw.githubusercontent.com/joshukraine/dotfiles/master/setup.sh && sh setup.sh 2>&1 | tee ~/setup.log

+Want to read through the script first?

 	curl --remote-name https://raw.githubusercontent.com/joshukraine/dotfiles/master/setup.sh
+	less setup.sh
 	sh setup.sh 2>&1 | tee ~/setup.log

 Or, if you prefer to use Git (which comes on all new Macs by default), do this: